 It’s hard to believe it’s that time for the kids to go back to school!
-Whether they’ll be in school physically this year or not, odds are you’ll have some school papers, artwork, achievements, and other memorabilia you’d like to save for them to commemorate this time.
-But how to do you do that in an organized, orderly fashion without leaving piles of school papers all over the place?
-Make a memory box!
+Whether they’ll be in school physically this year or maybe you’re homeschooling, the odds are you’ll have some school papers, artwork, achievements, and other memorabilia you’d like to save for them to commemorate this time.
+How to do you do that in an organized, orderly fashion without leaving piles of school papers all over the place?
+It’s time to make a memory box.
 Memory boxes are the perfect way to organize school papers and preserve them for the future.
 Plus, they’re simple and inexpensive to make.

 To make a memory box for storing school papers, all you need is a large filing box and file folders (side note: I linked a 4 pack of boxes for reference, but Walmart or Staples have better prices, plus there are tons of options to get the look you’d like).

-While it may tempt you to purchase a small filing box, resist the urge—purchase one that’s at least 18” long.
+While it may tempt you to purchase a small filing box, resist the urge, just purchase one that’s at least 18” long.
 By the time your child gets through her first year of preschool, you’ll thank me.

 You’ll also want a minimum of 14 file folders, but a few extras could also come in handy depending on your preferences.